July and , details.

 However, it can be interesting to know about the method of extracting words.
 Sometimes, when words are needed for things that didn’t exist yet in 1951, and which are not present in later additions to the dictionaries, the method can be applied again.

 As said, the Introduction to the Interlingua-English dictionary was written in English.
 There is a translation in Interlingua, and here and here are versions in both languages, side by side.
 My summary is in English too, like the original.
-A translation into Interlingua is in progress.
+A translation into Interlingua is in progress also available.

 The Introduction is in beautiful English sentences.
 Beautiful and complicated, with many international words.
 Too complicated to my liking.
 In the past years several times, in the evening, tired after other work, I tried to read and understand the Introduction.
 I read those lovely sentences, and most of the time I understood all the words, but no overall meaning got through to my brain.
 Too difficult, too complex.